Astros-Blue Jays Betting Preview, Prediction, How to Watch

-The Houston Astros (35-24) travel north of the border to take on the Toronto Blue Jays (33-27).
-This game will continue our MLB odds series as we give you an Astros-Blue Jays prediction and pick while letting you know how to watch, as well.
+The Houston Astros take on the Toronto Blue Jays in the final game of a four game set Thursday night.
+This game will continue our MLB odds series as we hand out an Astros-Blue Jays prediction and pick while letting you know how to watch, as well.

-The Astros are in second place in the AL West division, but they have won seven of their last 10 games.
-The Astros are led by Yordan Alvarez who has 15 home runs and 51 RBI to go along with a .274 batting average.
-Mauricio Dubon is batting .294 on the season while Alex Bregman leads the Astros in hits.
-Framber Valdez is one of the best pitchers in baseball to lead the Astros rotation.
-He has a 2.16 ERA and 84 strikeouts.
-Out of the bullpen, Ryan Pressly has 11 saves.
+After being blown out in game one, the Blue Jays have held the Astros to just three runs in the last two games.
+Those runs have come on home runs by Mauricio Dubon and Yordan Alvarez.
+However, the Blue Jays have been able to match the power.
+George Springer, Bo Bichette, Dalton Varsho and Brandon Belt have all homered in the last two games with Bichette homering twice.
+Chris Bassitt and Kevin Gausman were incredible on the mound the last two games and Toronto will need the best out of their starting pitcher in this game if they want to win the series.

-The Blue Jays are in fourth place in the AL East division, despite their winning record.
-They are on a four game win streak and have won seven of their last 10 games.
-Bo Bichette is having an MVP-like season as he leads the Blue Jays in batting average, home runs, RBI and hits.
-As a team, the Blue Jays are batting .265, good for third best in the MLB.
-Kevin Gausman leads the Blue Jays on the mound with a 2.76 ERA and 100 strikeouts.
-Toronto has an ERA below 4.00, so they have been pitching the ball fairly well.
+The Astros will have their ace on the mound in Framber Valdez.
+Jose Berrios will get the ball for Toronto.

 Here are the Astros-Blue Jays MLB odds, courtesy of FanDuel.